What is the ‘New Plan’ for UK immigration?

 Priti Patel, the Home Secretary, has outlined her New Plan for the immigration procedure in 2021.
 She will later speak at the G6 summit to present her plan to others in Europe.
-Fast Track Training will always support foreign nationals as we believe everyone is an individual and each case is different.
+Here is a breakdown of what the new rules may look as per her statement in Parliament.

 Here are the facts from the Home Office: